Guest post by Sterling Volunteer staff. This post originally appeared on Sterling Volunteers.

 As the volunteering landscape evolves alongside new technologies and trends, it becomes increasingly important to innovate with online volunteer communities.
 More volunteers are now finding new opportunities online (57%) than through friends (44%), and volunteers increasingly prefer online training.
 Organizations must be prepared to develop the tools and resources volunteers are looking for.

-Verified Volunteers and our partners have begun building an online volunteer community; we took the opportunity to hear what volunteers themselves would want most in the new community.
+Sterling Volunteers and our partners have begun building an online volunteer community; we took the opportunity to hear what volunteers themselves would want most in the new community.
 They most commonly selected:

 - Volunteer opportunity search